Amir Ali (field hockey)

-Amir Ali (born 2 May 2004) is an Indian field hockey player from Uttar Pradesh.
-He made his senior India debut in the Hero Asian Champions Trophy China 2024.
-He plays as a defender for Uttar Pradesh in the domestic tournaments and for Team Gonasika, Vizag in the Hero Hockey India League 2024.
+Amir Ali (born 2 May 2004) is an Indian field hockey player.
+He made his senior India debut in the 2024 Asian Champions Trophy.
+He plays as a defender for Uttar Pradesh in the domestic tournaments and Team Gonasika in the Hockey India League.

-Early life and education
+Early life

 Ali is from Lucknow, Uttar Pradesh.
 His father is a motorcycle mechanic, Tasawar Ali.
-He took to hockey at the age of 10 at KD Singh Babu society ground in Lucknow and learnt his basics under his first coach Rashid Aziz Khan.
-In Class 6, he was selected to Saifai Sports College (now Major Dhyanchand Sports College) in 2014 and trained under Mohammad Zia Ur Rahman.
+He took to hockey at the age of ten at K. D. Singh Babu Stadium, Lucknow and learnt his basics under his first coach Rashid Aziz Khan.
+In grade sixth, he was selected into Major Dhyanchand Sports College in 2014 and trained under Mohammad Zia Ur Rahman.
 He returned to Lucknow in 2019 and rejoined his first coach Khan in Sports Authority of India's Lucknow center.

 Career

-Ali made his senior India debut winning a gold medal in the Hero Asian Champions Trophy 2024 at China.
+Ali made his senior India debut winning a gold medal in the 2024 Asian Champions Trophy.
 He also played in the Indian team at the FIH Pro League 2023–24.
 He was part of the Indian under–21 team the Sultan of Johor Cup for three years where India won gold in 2022 and bronze in 2023 and 2024.
-He was also part of the Indian team at the FIH Junior World Cup 2023 where India finished fourth.
-He captained the Indian team to a gold medal at the Junior Asia Cup at Muscat, Oman in 2024, to add to his previous Junior Asia Cup gold in the 2023 edition at Salalah, Oman.
+He was also part of the Indian team at the 2023 Junior World Cup where India finished fourth.
+He captained the Indian team to a gold medal at the 2024 Junior Asia Cup, to add to his previous Junior Asia Cup gold in the 2023 edition.